-5. new2(X,Y,N): -X\le0, Y<N. '''
+5. new2(X,Y,N): -X\leq0, Y<N. '''

-where new1 and new2 are predicates that have been automatically introduced by the specialization algorithm, and correspond to the while-loops at labels $\ell_0$ and $\ell_1$ , respectively.
-Unfortunately, it is not possible to check by direct evaluation whether or not the atom unsafe is a consequence of the above CLP clauses.
-Indeed, the evaluation of the query unsafe using the standard top-down strategy enters into an infinite loop.
-Tabled evaluation [12] does not terminate either, as infinitely many tabled atoms are generated.
-Analogously, bottom-up evaluation is unable to return an answer, because infinitely many facts for new1 and new2 should be generated for deriving that unsafe is not a consequence of the given CLP clauses.
+where new1 and new2 are predicates that have been automatically introduced by the specialization algorithm, and correspond to the while-loops at labels l_0 and l_1 , respectively.
+Unfortunately, it is not possible to check by direct evaluation whether or not the atom unsafe is a consequence of the above CLP program I{sp} .
+Indeed, the evaluation of the query unsafe using the standard top-down strategy gets into an infinite loop.
+Tabled evaluation [11] does not terminate either, as infinitely many tabled atoms are generated.
+Analogously, bottom-up evaluation is unable to return an answer, because it has to generate infinitely many facts for new1 and new2 for deriving that unsafe is not a consequence of the given CLP program I{sp} .

-Our verification method avoids the direct evaluation of the above clauses, and applies some symbolic evaluation methods based on program specialization.
-Indeed, starting from the above CLP clauses 1-5 obtained by removing the interpreter, we perform a second specialization, called the propagation of the constraints.
-This second specialization propagates throughout clauses 1-5 the constraint 'X=0, Y=0, $N\geq0$ ' characterizing the initial configurations.
-By doing so, we get the following clauses:
+Our verification method avoids the direct evaluation of the above CLP program I{sp} , and applies some symbolic evaluation methods based on program specialization.
+Indeed, starting from those clauses, we perform a second specialization, called the propagation of the constraints.
+This second specialization propagates throughout clauses 1-5 the constraint 'X=0, Y=0, N≥0' characterizing the initial configurations.
+By doing so, we get the following CLP program I{sp}^1 :

-''' 6. unsafe: -X=0, Y=0, N\geq0, new3(X,Y,N).
+''' 6. unsafe: -X=0, Y=0, N\ge0, new3(X,Y,N).

-7. new3(X,Y,N): -X1=X+1, 2X1=Y+2, X1\geq 1, X1\leq N, Y1=2X1, new3(X1,Y1,N).
+7. new3(X,Y,N): -X1=X+1, 2X1=Y+2, X1\ge1, X1\le N, Y1=2X1, new3(X1,Y1,N).

-8. new3(X,Y,N): -X=N, Y=2N, N\geq0, new4(X,Y,N).
+8. new3(X,Y,N): -X=N, Y=2N, N\ge0, new4(X,Y,N).

-9. new4(X,Y,N): -Y-X=N, X1\geq0, X1=X-1, Y1=Y-1, Y1>2X1, new4(X1,Y1,N). '''
+9. new4(X,Y,N): -Y-X=N, X1\ge0, X1=X-1, Y1=Y-1, Y1>2X1, new4(X1,Y1,N). '''

 where new3 and new4 are new predicates introduced by the specialization algorithm.
-Since among these final clauses 6-9 there are no constrained facts, their least model is empty.
-Thus, no atom with predicate new3 belongs to that model either.
-We conclude that unsafe does not hold in the least model of the clauses 6-9.
-Then, by the correctness of the CLP encoding (Theorem 1 in Section 5) and by the correctness of CLP program specialization with respect to the least model semantics (Theorem 2 in Section 6) we get, as desired, that the given imperative program P is safe, that is, no execution of P can lead from an initial configuration to an error configuration.
+Since in this final program I{sp}^1 there are no constrained facts, its least model is empty.
+In particular, no atom with predicate new3 belongs to that model.
+We conclude that unsafe does not hold in the least model of program I{sp}^1 .
+Then, by the correctness of the CLP encoding (see Theorem 1 in Section 5) and by the correctness of CLP program specialization with respect to the least model semantics (see Theorem 2 in Section 6) we get, as desired, that the given imperative program P is safe, that is, no execution of P can lead from an initial configuration to an error configuration.

-It may happen that after specialization we are not able to conclude whether or not unsafe holds, because the specialized CLP program defines the predicate unsafe by recursive clauses with constrained facts.
+In the general case it may happen that after the specialization steps we are not able to conclude whether or not unsafe holds, because the specialized CLP program defines the predicate unsafe by recursive clauses with constrained facts.
 (These clauses may also be mutually recursive.)
-In this case we do not give up and we use the specialized program as a new initial program for continuing our verification task.
+In this case we do not give up and we use the specialized program I{sp}^1 we have derived as a new initial program for continuing our verification task.
 Indeed, we iterate program specialization by propagating the constraints characterizing the error configurations and, if required, by propagating again the constraints characterizing the initial configurations, and so on.
-In this way we may be able to refine our analysis and improve the result of our verification.
+In this way we may be able to refine our analysis and improve the result of our verification, as shown in Section 7.
 Clearly, due to undecidability limitations, it may be the case that we never get to a conclusive result.
 However, as experimentally shown in Section 7, our method turns out to be successful in many significant examples.